Hashing and encryption, are they the same?

 As discussed earlier, hashes are only a one-way process meaning that the original data cannot be reconstructed from a hash value using mathematical algorithms.
 However, it is possible to crack hashes using the rainbow table attack technique.

-For simplicity, a rainbow table is a database that contains two columns; the first column contains plaintext values, and the second column contains their hash values.
+For simplicity, a rainbow table is a database containing two columns; the first contains plaintext values, and the second contains their hash values.
 Attackers use this database to find the plaintext value; it can also be called a reverse lookup.

 Since hash functions generate unique values, only one plaintext string can correspond to a hash value, and that is the cracked hash.

-Many websites host millions of entries of standard plaintext strings along with their hash values, so attackers just have to search the hash value and see the corresponding plaintext string.
+Many websites host millions of entries of standard plaintext strings and their hash values, so attackers just have to search the hash value and see the corresponding plaintext string.
 Many automated tools can perform these attacks; JohnTheRipper and HashCat are some of the most famous.

 What is salt in cybersecurity?

-Salt is a random string of data added to the original string when hash functions are being used.
-It is typically used to increase password protection and protect against brute force attacks.
+Salt is a random string of data added to the original string when hash functions are used.
+It is typically used to increase password protection and protect against brute-force attacks.
 Since two or more users may use the same passwords, this will result in similar hashes being stored.
-Salts prevent this from happening as using the random strings generates unique hashes each time.
+Salts prevent this from happening, as using the random strings generates unique hashes each time.

-If an attacker has access to breached databases and he sees duplicate hashes stored, a probable reason for that will be that there is no salting being used or a weak algorithm is being used, and collisions are taking place.
+If an attacker has access to breached databases and sees duplicate hashes stored, a probable reason for that will be that there is no salting or a weak algorithm is being used, and collisions are taking place.

 What does salting a password mean?